UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

 This XPath is used once in the Charles Dabney collection.
-It provides an authority, a valueURI, and string value, in this single case, for the University of Tennessee's Special Collections.
+It provides an :code:`authority`, a :code:`valueURI`, and string value, in this single case, for the University of Tennessee's Special Collections.

 Justification
 ^^^^^^^^^^^^^

 As this is only used once in our metadata, we have decided to remediate this XPath.

 XPath
 ^^^^^

 :code:`relatedItem[@type='host'][@displayLabel='Collection']/location/physicalLocation`

 Decision
 ^^^^^^^^

 Do not migrate.

 `Example record - collections:dabney <https://digital.lib.utk.edu/collections/islandora/object/collections:dabney/datastream/MODS/view>`_